GGrassia/QCP/Readme.md

 2. `"Extensions"`: these are the extensions linked to the filetypes.
 If you want to move, add or remove an extension, **make sure** you don't leave double commas or spaces in the file.
 If you want pdfs with pictures and not text documents, editing this file you can.

 3. `"Folder"`: here you can put the custom path for a filetype group.
 QCP won't make a new folder if you have given it a valid custom path (checks if the folder exists to know it), but will just move the files there.
+**If you are on windows, substitute this `\` with this `/` in your paths, or QCP won't work!**

 > If `Folder` is not "null", QCP will make a custom folder with the `Folder` field as it's name, you have been warned!